the-blaque/tehilla/README.md

-# My Personal Portfolio
+# Webpage for Tehillah

-Portfolio built in React & Tailwind
+Built in React & Tailwind
 ## Inspired by
 [shadcn](https://shadcn.com/) and [Julien Thibeaut](https://www.julienthibeaut.xyz/)